CharafeddineMechalikh/recap/README.md

 RecapSim-API  | REST API component that can be used to launch experiments over the web.
 RecapSim-models  | Models that are used to create simulation experiments.
 Protobuffer files plus the generated Java code.
 See https://developers.google.com/protocol-buffers for more detail.
 RecapSimPlus  | Core code and extensions for CloudSimPlus library.
 RecapSim-usecases | An example code that used to generate a simulation experiment based on an Elastic Search application usage logs.
+See "Modelling and Simulation of ElasticSearch using CloudSim" publication at https://ieeexplore.ieee.org/abstract/document/8958653 for which this was used as a basis.